 If you are struggling to pay the payment arrangement that has already been set up, you should contact us straight away.

-At the Court hearing, we will ask the Magistrates’ Court for a Liability Order.
+At the Court hearing, which is conducted remotely by telephone, we will ask the Magistrates’ Court for a Liability Order.
 This is an order for you to pay the full amount that you owe, plus Court costs of £76.50

 Attendance at court hearings

-If you wish to dispute the Summons because you believe you have a valid defence against it, you should contact us immediately.
+If you wish to dispute the Summons because you believe you have a valid defence against it, you should contact us immediately using our Council Tax general enquiry online form.

 A liability order will be granted by the Magistrates if they are satisfied that the amount remains unpaid.
 A liability order allows the council to take the following recovery action to recover outstanding Council Tax: